akvo/akvo-product-design/FLOW/Features/70-WebForms/Feature definition - 2nd implementation.md

-## Feature definition - WORK IN PROGRESS (needs to refelect last design changes)
+## Feature definition - 2nd implementation - WORK IN PROGRESS (needs to refelect last design changes)

 Based on the mock ups provided by Kiarii, here is the description of the proposed features and their expected behaviour for the 1st implementation of Webforms, when the webforms are filled in and submitted within the Akvo FLOW dashboard.
 The 2nd implementation will support the submission of a webform via a link.